yoadsn/ArrowDiagramGenerator/README.md

 ![Arrow Diagram Example](./docs/assets/arrow-example.png "Arrow Diagram Example")

-In small graphs like the above the different is really subtle, but the more complex the project gets the easier it is to read its arrow diagram compared with its node diagram.
+In small graphs like the above the difference is really subtle, but the more complex the project gets the easier it is to read its arrow diagram compared with its node diagram.

 > Note: The arrow diagram looks simpler also due to the fact that I *transitively reduced* it.
 See more below.